Authors

 Colin Kinniburgh

 Colin Kinniburgh is a reporter at New York Focus, covering the state’s climate and environmental politics.
-Over a decade in media, he has worked in print, television, audio, and online news, and participated in fellowship programs at CUNY’s Graduate School of Journalism and the Metcalf Institute.
+He has worked in media for more than a decade, across print, television, audio, and online news, and participated in fellowship programs at CUNY’s Graduate School of Journalism, the Metcalf Institute, and the NYU Stern School of Business.
 His reporting has appeared in outlets including France 24, Grist, Dissent, and The Nation.

 Stay Focused